chaoxue-sysu/openvpn/README.md

 ```

 ## Client start
 Download [OpenVPN Client](https://github.com/chaoxue-sysu/openvpn/raw/master/client/openvpn-install-2.4.7-I601.zip) and install in Windows system.
-The OpenVPN can be download form corresponding Application Store for Andriod and iOS system as well.
+The OpenVPN client for Andriod and iOS system can be download from corresponding Application Store as well.